Buttigieg says black voters ‘need to see me in action’

-CHICAGO (AP) — Democrat Pete Buttigieg (BOO’-tuh-juhj) says he needs to meet more voters in the black community and they “need to see me in action for a longer period of time.”
+CHICAGO (AP) — Democrat Pete Buttigieg says he needs to meet more voters in the black community and they “need to see me in action for a longer period of time.”

 Buttigieg is looking to build support with black voters for his presidential bid.
 He spoke Tuesday at a convention for Rainbow PUSH, the Rev. Jesse Jackson’s civil rights organization.